 Swallowing and Digestive problems are our focus

-Ugh.
-It’s happening again—that pain in your chest after you eat, along with a burning sensation traveling up toward your throat.
+That pain in your chest after you eat, along with a burning sensation traveling up toward your throat.

 If that description sounds all too familiar, you might want to make an appointment at the Heartburn and Reflux Center at Mercy Fitzgerald Hospital.
 The gastrointestinal specialists at the center have the latest state-of-the-art equipment and tests to help ease your symptoms.

 “For example, we now have testing that allows us to better diagnose and treat conditions like heartburn, swallowing problems and chest pain not related to the heart,” says Steven Lichtenstein, DO, Medical Director of Digestive Health Services.

 One of the new tests is called manometry.
 It uses a pressure-sensitive tube to measure how well your esophagus moves food down to your stomach.